President Trump Impeached

 Businessman Andrew Yang: “The more we act like Donald Trump is the cause of all our problems, the more Americans lose trust that we can actually see what’s going on in those communities and solve those problems.”

-Billionaire Tom Steyer: “When we’re making moral statements around the world, it should not be us threatening and trying to be the world’s policeman.”
+Billionaire Tom Steyer: “When we’re making moral statements around the world, it should not be us threatening and trying to be the world’s policeman, it should be us leading on a value-driven basis with the other people who share out values and want to change the world.”

 Americans may have hoped for snow this Christmas, but on the other side of the world, Australia is suffering from deadly bushfires.
-Fires occur every year during the country’s hot and arid summer, but this year has been especially bad.
-Fires have spread across the eastern state of New South Wales, close to the nation’s biggest city, Sydney.
+While the fires are a yearly occurrence during the country’s hot and arid summer, this year has been especially bad, with serious infernos engulfing the eastern state of New South Wales, and coming close to the nation’s biggest city, Sydney.

-The country’s leader, Prime Minister Scott Morrison, had traveled to Hawaii for a vacation with his family.
-He cut the trip short and returned home due to criticism for leaving as emergency workers struggled to cope with the crisis.
+The country’s leader, Prime Minister Scott Morrison, had traveled to Hawaii for a vacation with his family but cut the trip short after widespread criticism as emergency workers struggled to cope with the crisis.
+“I’m sure Australians … understand that when you make a promise to your kids you try and keep it.
+But as prime minister you have other responsibilities,” he said at a news conference.
+“I accept the criticism.”